+Fig. 6 Feature importance based on SHAP values42

-To enhance the transparency of the regression model predicting the economic-energy pressure component (PCA1), tools from explainable artificial intelligence (Explainable AI) were used.
-The SHAP algorithm (SHapley Additive Explanations), one of the most reliable methods for interpreting machine learning decisions, was employed to quantitatively and visually display the contribution of each input variable (energy consumption and CO₂ emissions) to the model’s output.
-The SHAP analysis shows that CO₂ emissions are the most influential variable in increasing the structural pressure of countries on the PCA1 axis, followed by energy consumption.
+To enhance the transparency of the regression model predicting the economic-energy pressure component (PC1), tools from explainable artificial intelligence were used.
+The SHAP algorithm, one of the most reliable methods for interpreting machine learning decisions, was employed to quantitatively and visually display the contribution of each input variable (energy consumption and CO₂ emissions) to the model’s output.
+The SHAP analysis shows that CO₂ emissions are the most influential variable in increasing the structural pressure of countries on the PC1 axis, followed by energy consumption.
 This finding aligns with the regression model results and reinforces that policy measures to reduce carbon intensity should be prioritized over those focusing solely on energy savings.
 The presented analysis directly relates to three key United Nations Sustainable Development Goals (SDGs), SDG 9 (Industry, Innovation, and Infrastructure), the use of machine learning algorithms to evaluate countries’ industrial structures paves the way for innovation in industrial performance modeling and supports sustainable infrastructure development.
 SDG 12 (Responsible Consumption and Production), by focusing on indicators such as energy use, waste, and water consumption, this analysis enables comparative assessment of industries in terms of resource efficiency, replacing traditional decision-making with data-driven approaches.
 SDG 13 (Climate Action), the results emphasize the urgency of climate policy, especially for countries with high environmental stress like China and Iran, and provide a predictive tool for assessing future climate scenarios.
 Thus, the AI-based analytical framework developed in this study offers a robust tool not only for cross-industry and cross-country comparisons, but also as an actionable method for global sustainable development goals.
 It can be adopted by policymakers, international organizations, and infrastructure planners at the macro level.
+42